 At a special meeting of our stockholders on October 10, 2017, our stockholders approved, among other things, a reverse stock split, and following such special meeting, our Board of Directors approved a 1-for-20 reverse split of the Company's issued and outstanding shares of common stock.
 The reverse stock split became effective as of 5:00 p.m.
 Eastern Time on October 12, 2017, and the Company's common stock began trading on a split-adjusted basis on The Nasdaq Capital Market on October 13, 2017.
+On October 27, 2017, we received formal notice from Nasdaq that we had regained compliance with the minimum \$1.00 bid price requirement, as set forth in Nasdaq Listing Rule 5550(a)(2), and the matter is now closed.

-We may regain compliance with this requirement if the closing bid price of our common stock is \$1.00 per share or more for a minimum of 10 consecutive business days at any time before November 28, 2017.
-If it appears to the Nasdaq staff that we will not meet the minimum bid price requirement or any other listing standard, our common stock may be subject to delisting from the Nasdaq market.
+If, in the future, it appears to the Nasdaq staff that we will not meet the minimum bid price requirement or any other listing standard, our common stock may be subject to delisting from the Nasdaq market.
 If our common stock is delisted, Baxter, pursuant to the asset purchase agreement for the Aquadex Business, has the right to require us to repurchase, in cash, all or part of the common stock held by Baxter at a price equal to their fair market value, as determined by a third-party appraiser.
 In addition, our common stock would likely then trade only in the over-the-counter market.
 If our common stock were to trade on the over-the-counter market, selling our common stock could be more difficult because smaller quantities of shares would likely be bought and sold and transactions could be delayed, and we could face significant material adverse consequences, including:

-- a limited availability of market quotations for our securities; - · reduced liquidity with respect to our securities; - a determination that our shares are a "penny stock," which will require brokers trading in our securities to adhere to more stringent rules, possibly resulting in a reduced level of trading activity in the secondary trading market for our securities; - a reduced amount of news and analyst coverage for our Company; and - a decreased ability to issue additional securities or obtain additional financing in the future.
+- a limited availability of market quotations for our securities; - reduced liquidity with respect to our securities; - a determination that our shares are a "penny stock," which will require brokers trading in our securities to adhere to more stringent rules, possibly resulting in a reduced level of trading activity in the secondary trading market for our securities; - a reduced amount of news and analyst coverage for our Company; and - a decreased ability to issue additional securities or obtain additional financing in the future.